DELTA

 assigned.
 Mallow sets off down the mine - there is a blast and he and Scottie, the union

-representative, and a troublemaker named Skade are trapped.
+representative, and a troublemaker named Skade are trapped in a sealed

 Notes: Filmed on location at the Awaba